 SUNY Fredonia’s Bachelor of Arts in Criminal Justice prepares our undergraduate degree students for careers in policing, courts, corrections, probation and parole, the juvenile justice system, entry into law school, graduate school and more.
-Due to the program’s interdisciplinary nature, students have a wide variety of courses from the following areas of study in addition to program specific Criminal Justice courses: Philosophy, Political Science, Psychology and Sociology.
+Due to the program’s interdisciplinary nature, students have a wide variety of courses from the following areas of study in addition to program specific Criminal Justice courses: Philosophy, Politics and International Affairs, Psychology and Sociology.

 Criminal Justice, Bachelor of Arts Program

 The Bachelor of Arts degree program in Criminal Justice is an interdisciplinary curriculum that offers broad based knowledge of crime and delinquency, criminal law and procedure, police science and security, and the juvenile justice system.
 The curriculum includes courses in criminal law and procedure, crime theory, human deviant behavior, police science, security, corrections, statistics and research methods.
 Graduates will be prepared for careers in the field of juvenile justice, court system administration, law enforcement, adult corrections, rehabilitation, crime data analysis and security at the city, county, state and federal level.
 Internships are highly recommended.
 Participating internship sponsors include local police and sheriff departments, the county district attorney's office, Department of Probation, New York State Department of Corrections, U.S. Customs, and the Chautauqua County Victim/Witness program.
 In addition to the Core Curriculum and elective requirements listed below, students are strongly urged to include elective courses that will help develop effectiveness in speaking and in writing.
 Familiarity with bibliographic and data search routines is strongly encouraged.